 Which sounds better to you, paying rent to a landlord for a house that you don’t own or paying a mortgage to a bank for a house that you DO own?
 Owning a property has many advantages and benefits.
+We buy houses in Philly, and believe there are good investments through most of the city.
 However, even though you own it, mortgage payments can be difficult to keep up with at times.
 For example, when there is a pandemic!
 Here are a few things you can do to avoid trouble and stay consistent with paying back your mortgage payments.

 Find great tenants that will pay your rent each month.
 Put forth a strong effort to lock in quality renters that will take care of your property.
 While you need to keep your properties full, discovering great quality occupants is critical.
 By “great” it implies they pay their rent on time, keep the property clean, and do not miss rent payments.
 By utilizing credit checks and background reports, you can find the best tenants that will not give you a hassle and will hold up their end of the deal.
 They can help you pay that mortgage payment if you give them a nice place to live.
 This will help you avoid being late on mortgage payments.